apache/incubator-paimon/docs/content/maintenance/manage-privileges.md

 ## Creating Users

-You must be authenticated as a user with `ADMIN` privilege to perform this operation.
+You must be authenticated as a user with `ADMIN` privilege (for example, `root`) to perform this operation.

 Do the following steps to create a user in the privilege system.